 The blocks installed in the FEBEX in situ test at Grimsel were manufactured by applying uniaxial vertical pressures of between 40 and 45 MPa (ENRESA 2000), which would correspond approximately to the preconsolidation stress of the clay.
-However, the modification of the structure of the sample -for example as a result of hydration under low load, with which more open structures with higher levels of porosity are obtained-, may cause the value of preconsolidation to decrease.
-This may be analysed through determination of the preconsolidation pressure (σ_p) in graphs showing the evolution of void ratio due to increasing load under constant suction.
-For this reason, the preconsolidation pressure of samples from Grimsel has been determined under oedometric conditions and control of suction.
+However, the modification of the structure of the sample, for example as a result of hydration under low load -with which more open structures with higher levels of porosity are obtained-, may cause the value of preconsolidation pressure (σ_p) in graphs showing the evolution of void ratio due to increasing load under constant suction.
+For this reason the preconsolidation pressure of samples from Grimsel is being determined under oedometric conditions and control of suction.

-Twelve samples from two different sections (S19 and S28) have been tested, six per section, taken at different distances from the heater along one sampling radius.
-The sampled radii chosen are different to those sampled for the strain at saturation tests, consequently, the samples taken are BB19-10-1, BB19-10-2, BB19-11-1, BB19-11-1, BB19-12-1, BB19-12-1, BB28-7A-1, BB28-7A-2, BB28-8A-1, BB28-9A-1, BB28-9A-1.
-The water content and dry density of the adjacent clay is checked, and the samples are tested under the suction corresponding to that water content according to the water retention curves (Lloret et al. in press).
+It is foreseen to test twelve samples, from 2 different sections (S19 and S28), 6 per section, taken at different distances from the heater along one sampling radius.
+The sampled radii chosen are different to those sampled for the strain at saturation tests, consequently, the samples taken are BB19-10-1, BB19-10-2, BB19-11-1, BB19-11-1, BB19-12-1, BB19-12-1, BB28-7A-1, BB28-7A-2, BB28-8A-1, BB28-8A-1, BB28-9A-1, BB28-9A-1.
+The water content and dry density of the adjacent clay is checked, and the samples are tested under the suction corresponding to that water content according to the water retention curves (Lloret et al. 2002, Villar et al 2002).
 Suction is set by means of sulphuric acid solutions.
 The sample equilibrates at the target suction under a low vertical load.
 Afterwards, the sample is loaded progressively up to 2, 4, 6, 12 and 20 MPa.
 The duration of each loading step is fixed to 7 days.
-The tests have been performed at laboratory temperature.
+The tests are performed at laboratory temperature.

-To perform these tests the oedometric cells of Figure 39 have been adapted to withstand the high pressure supplied by an oedometric frame equipped with a load cell (Figure 40).
+To perform these tests the oedometric cells of Figure 34 have been adapted to withstand the high pressure supplied by an oedometric frame equipped with a load cell (Figure 35).
 Cylindrical samples of height 1.2 cm and diameter 3.8 cm are drilled in the bentonite blocks, trimmed if necessary and placed in the oedometer ring.
 The vertical deformation of the specimen during the test is measured by two LVDTs.